hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

 ### Run test

 - Add `unittest.main()` to your Python script.
-In my case, it looks like the following code.
+For example, my code looks like the following.

   {%highlight Python linenos%}
   if __name__ == '__main__':